The main reasons why i think Mastodon is probably the worst alternative to centralized, commercial socials [with Italian version]

 6. su Mastodon chi gestisce un’istanza non ha un modo semplice per settare il numero di caratteri per post disponibili a chi la usa (deve applicare una patch arrangiata a ogni aggiornamento); su altre piattaforme è possibile farlo molto più semplicemente, modificando un’impostazione della propria istanza, ed è importante perché i 500 caratteri di default di Mastodon sono spessissimo insufficienti: come si vede in tanti thread, capita spessissimo di dover suddividere i propri post.

-The anarcho-communist International could and would much better start from rich countries, where conscience of the huge inequalities of patriarcapitalism is more widespread and material and cultural conditions are still better than in those many countries where the vast majority of the people of the world lives: by putting an end to the domination of the masters and rulers in our countries we would directly and greatly alleviate the near-slavery conditions of the populations of the poorest countries, where the local rulers and masters would then no longer receive the more or less overt or covert support and the weapons they receive today from our governments and masters, who are interested only in securing for themselves the possibility to obtain at very low prices the raw materials to be used in the production of tools which are so often overpowered, or even useless or damaging, and also designed, with planned obsolescence, to last much shorter than they could.
+The socialist International could and would much better start from rich countries, where conscience of the huge inequalities of patriarcapitalism is more widespread and material and cultural conditions are still better than in those many countries where the vast majority of the people of the world lives.
+By putting an end to the domination of the masters and rulers in our countries we would not only save and free ourselves and our people, but also directly and greatly alleviate the semi-slavery conditions, that in many cases are materially worse than those of actual slavery, of people in the poorest countries, where the local rulers and masters would then no longer receive the more or less overt or covert support and the weapons they receive today from our rulers and masters, who are only interested in consolidating and extending their profits and power by obtaining at lower prices the raw materials to be used in the ecologically devastating production of tools that are so often overpowered, useless or damaging, and also designed, with planned obsolescence, to last much shorter than they could.

 Reasons why Meta joining the Fediverse is very bad, how to mitigate the damage, and an idea to save the Fediverse as a new and safer web space